CybersShell/backy/docs/content/config/hosts.md

 ## exec host subcommand

 Backy has a subcommand `exec host`.
 This subcommand takes the flags of `-m host1 -m host2`.
-For now these hosts need to be defined in the config file.
+The commands can also be specified by `-c command1 -c command2`.